 For information on the selection of appropriate sample containers, refer to Table FS 1000-2.

-For information on preservation and holding time requirements, refer to Tables FS 1000-4 through FS 1000-9.
+For information on dechlorination, preservation and holding time requirements, refer to Tables FS 1000-4 through FS 1000-9.

 For information on documentation requirements, refer to FD 1000-9000.